open-risk/OpenCPM-Architecture/REST mockup/README.md

 Install

-Tested on Linux Mint Qiana.
-Python3.3 and LIbreOffice > 4.3 is required.
-The current version supports LibreOffice calcsheets.
-Requests from one calcsheet are dispatched to other sheets where data or results from calculations are retrieved.
+run python3.3 dispatch\ server.py in terminal.
+Stop the servers Cntrl+C (twice) Tested on Linux Mint Qiana.
+Python3.3 and LibreOffice > 4.3 is required.

 Examples

-In the example folder a simple bond pricing example. http://localhost:9001/?Target=PV yields the same result as in the Bond_Price_Yield_Zero_Curve.ods.
+After staring the server, open the the simple bond pricing example Bond_Price_Yield_Zero_Curve.ods in the example folder.
+Targetting  http://localhost:9001/?Target=PV yields the same result as in the calcsheet.

 Licence